paladp/cs203-S2019-assessment/assessment.md

   * E = Checked code coverage through an online provider and documentation provided
 * Using docstrings to document a Python program
   * N = Did not use docstrings
-  * I = Incorrectly attempted docstrings unidentifiable to the compiler
+  * I = Incorrectly use of docstrings which are unidentifiable to the compiler
   * A = Added docstrings, but they do not fully describe the functions'/methods' effect as a command
   * G = Successfully added docstrings with useful description, but they